MohammadElbanna/mobile-flashcards/README.md

 create multiple decks and for every deck you can create a set of questions that you can revise anytime you want.

+## Openning in Expo

+1. Install Expo application app for Android or iOS.

+2. Go to this link ==> https://expo.io/@melbanna/mobile-flashcards

+3. Scan the QR code using the exp app.

 ## Getting Up and running

 This app was tested on iOS, but it should work fine on Android devices too.
 To